 Pricing

 You can sign up for Promo.com for free.
 This gives you access to its media and editing tools for drafts.
-Paid plans start at $59 per month for single creators.
+Paid plans start at $29 per month (billed annually) for individual creators.

 G2 User Rating – 4.3 out of 5 stars